 - EU citizens seeking to live in retirement in the UK

-According to the official UK Government website, the framework for seeking permission to study or work in the UK as an EU citizen post Brexit is still in the process of being decided.
-However, this is expected to be launched before October 31st when Brexit comes into effect.
-EU citizens planning to stay for periods of longer than 90 days post Brexit, will be required to apply for a temporary permit.
+EU citizens planning to stay for periods of longer than 90 days post-Brexit, will be required to apply for a temporary permit.
 This would be valid for up to three years.

 Those already living in the UK, have been advised to apply for the EU Settlement Scheme, which is the Government’s transitory arrangement for the nearly 3 million EU citizens living in Britain.
-Citizens can apply for this scheme up until December 2020.
+It is possible to apply for this scheme until December 2020.

-However, if Freedom of Movement ends after October, this is likely to negatively affect:
+However, if Freedom of Movement ends, this is likely to negatively affect:

 - UK citizens planning to retire in EU countries

-- Businesses planning to hire EU citizens after November
+- Businesses planning to hire EU nationals after 2020

 - Students wishing to study in the EU